-Line Managers Director of Care & Support Services To be responsible operationally for the implementation of the standard of care.
+Line Managers Senior Manager for Wellbeing and Engagement To be responsible operationally for the implementation of the standard of care.
 To be a first line contact between the 'person at risk' and health care workers/social workers.
 To monitor and supervise practice on a day to day basis, identifying training needs.
 To record concerns in line with safeguarding policy.
 Day care staff/community outreach workers/office based staff Line Manager To observe practice on a day to day basis ensuring that activities that take place are in compliance with the policy.
 To report any concerns to their line manager.
 Day care staff/community outreach workers/ office based staff Line Manager To act with personal accountability, ensuring that actions are consistent with the policy to report any concerns to their line managers.
 All workers and volunteers (including students on placement).
-Line Manager/Coordinator and/or Volunteer Manager or Practice Educator as appropriate.
-Individual staff and volunteers (including students) have a personal accountability for his or her actions and omissions.
+Line Manager Individual staff and volunteers (including students) have a personal accountability for his or her actions and omissions.
 Each person must therefore ensure they pass any concerns to the appropriate manager.